 COVID-19: Small Business & Community Resources

 In response to COVID-19, there will be a strong emphasis placed on public safety in Wellfleet and on Cape Cod this summer.
-If you plan on visiting us in Wellfleet, please read the updated travel advisory for visitors entering Massachusetts.

 The Cape Cod Reopening Task Force has created a resource page for Residents & Visitors.
 It provides important information to our residents and visitors on best practices and safety standards for enjoying Cape Cod as we work to slowly and safely reopen.